AdobeDocs/stock-api-docs/src/pages/api/11-search-reference.md

     <tr>
         <td>is_loop
         </td>
-        <td>True is the asset is a looping video or audio clip.
+        <td>True if the asset is a looping video or audio clip.
 Boolean.
         </td>
     </tr>
     <tr>